strimzi/strimzi-mqtt-bridge/README.md

 The user can configure the MQTT Bridge using an `application.properties` file.
 This section describes the configuration properties that can be used to configure the MQTT Bridge.
 The MQTT bridge can be configured using the appropriate prefix.
-Example:
+Following the prefixes for the specific configurations:

 - `bridge.` is the prefix used for general configuration of the Bridge.
 - `mqtt.` is the prefix used for MQTT configuration of the Bridge.